publiccodenet/bumperscripter/README.md

 For more details and download links, check the official FFmpeg website: [http://ffmpeg.org](http://ffmpeg.org/)

 When you start a Processing sketch that uses this library you may be asked to indicate the location of your FFmpeg executable.
 Browse to the location of the ffmpeg executable.
-(NOTE: ffmpeg is installed by default on a a lot of Linux distributions by default)
+(NOTE: ffmpeg is installed by default on a lot of Linux distributions by default.)

-For more information about using ffmpeg to export video in Processing please refer to <https://github.com/hamoid/video_export_processing>
+For more information about using ffmpeg to export video in Processing please refer to: [https://github.com/hamoid/video_export_processing](https://github.com/hamoid/video_export_processing).

+### Get source

+Clone the source for Github: `git clone https://github.com/publiccodenet/publiccodebumper.git`

-### Installing Required Processing Libraries
+### Installing required Processing libraries

-1. Start processing
+1. Start Processing
 2. In the menu choose: File->Open
 3. Navigate to the location where you have cloned the `publiccodebumper` project and open the `publiccodebumper.pde` file
 4. In the menu choose: Tools->Add Tools
 5. Click on the tab 'Libraries'
-6. In the 'filter' input field type 'video'
+6. In the 'Filter' input field type 'video'
 7. Select the 'Video' library and press the 'Install' button at the lower right corner
 8. Select the 'Video Export' library and press the 'Install' button at the lower right corner
-9. In the 'filter' input field type 'sound'
+9. In the 'Filter' input field type 'sound'
 10. Select the 'Sound' library and press the 'Install' button at the lower right corner
 11. Close the window

-You should now be able to run the script by pressing the " PLAY" button at the top left.
+You should now be able to run the script by pressing the ▶️ (Run) button at the top left corner.

 On Linux you might get the error:

 ```
-nsatisfiedLinkError: Error looking up function 'gst_date_get_type': /usr/lib/x86_64-linux-gnu/libgstreamer-1.0.so: undefined symbol: gst_date_get_type
 UnsatisfiedLinkError: Error looking up function 'gst_date_get_type': /usr/lib/x86_64-linux-gnu/libgstreamer-1.0.so: undefined symbol: gst_date_get_type
+UnsatisfiedLinkError: Error looking up function 'gst_date_get_type': /usr/lib/x86_64-linux-gnu/libgstreamer-1.0.so: undefined symbol: gst_date_get_type
 A library relies on native code that's not available.
 Or only works properly when the sketch is run as a 32-bit application.
 UnsatisfiedLinkError: Error looking up function 'gst_date_get_type': /usr/lib/x86_64-linux-gnu/libgstreamer-1.0.so: undefined symbol: gst_date_get_type
 ```

 This is because version 1.0 of the video library in Processing uses gstreamer 0.10.x, which is deprecated and may not be present on your installed Linux distribution.
 Processing is in the process of releasing v2.0 of the library, which has been updated to use gstreamer 1.x library.
-But the new version has not been released on the Contributions Manager.
+But the new version has not been released on the Contributions Manager yet.

-There are two solutions, you could side load the gstreamer 0.10.x library on your system -OR- install the latest beta of the Video library manually.
+There are two solutions; you could sideload the gstreamer 0.10.x library on your system -OR - install the latest beta of the Video library manually.

 Download the beta of the video library from this location:

 <https://github.com/gohai/processing-video/releases/download/v1.0.2/video.zip>

 Extract the archive.
 Go to your `home/<yourusername>/sketchbook/libraries` folder.
 Rename the video folder to VIDEO_OLD.
 Copy the 'video' folder from the extracted archive into the `home/<yourusername>/sketchbook/libraries`.
-NOTE: Be sure to keep the original video library so you can revert back to the original library version.
+NOTE: Be sure to keep the original video library so you can revert back to the original library version if needed.

-## Usage
+## Using Bumper Scripter

-To use the script.
-Make sure you followed the installation instructions in the previous paragraph.
+To use Bumper Scripter, make sure you followed the installation instructions in the previous paragraph.

-In the menu choose: File->Open Navigate to the location where you have cloned the `publiccodebumper` project and open the `publiccodebumper.pde` file and press the PLAY button.
+In the menu choose: File->Open Navigate to the location where you have cloned the `publiccodebumper` project and open the `publiccodebumper.pde` file and press the ▶️ (Run) button.

 The script will wait 3 seconds and will start create a MP4 video file in the same folder where the Processing script is located.
-The default filename is "publiccodebumper-out.mp4".
+The default filename is "publiccodebumper-out.mp4" but it can be changed (see below).

-You use this file to play at the beginning of your livestream prerecorded video podcast.
+The file output is the one to play at the beginning of your livestreamed video.

 The script has a number of variables you can configure to create a video which fits your needs.

 At the top of the `publiccodebumper.pde` script you will find the most important variables.
-Below is a table with their default value and where the are used for.
-After changing the variables to your liking you can re-generate the video again until your are satisfied with the result.
+Below is a table with their default value and what they are used for.
+After changing the variables to your liking you can generate the video again, repeating until you are satisfied with the result.

 Variable                   | Used for                                                               | Notes
 -------------------------- | ---------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------